- About Absolute Black and Clear inks

 Absolute Black inks for making Screen positives

-Using an Epson inkjet printer as an image setter to print onto clear film has become the standard method of making screen positives in the screen printing industry.
-The small dot size that these machines produce, and the ability to print at high resolution provides an ideal way to make high quality color separations at a low cost compared to traditional photo chemistry or thermal print methods.
-However, the original pigment inks provided by Epson are not ideally suited to the screen positive process, providing poor light blocking performance and easily scratch off during the screen exposure process.
+Using an inkjet printer as an image setter to print onto clear film has become the standard method of making screen separation films in the screen printing industry.
+The small dot size that inkjet printers produce, and the ability to print at high resolution provides an ideal way to make high quality color separations at a low cost compared to traditional photo chemistry or thermal print methods.
+However, the original full color inks provided by printer manufacturers are not ideally suited to the screen positive printing process providing poor light blocking performance and easily scratching off during the screen exposure process.
 This has now all changed with the introduction of the i2i Absolute Black ink.

-Absolute Black provides several advantages over the original Epson inks:-
+Absolute Black provides several advantages over the original inks:-

 - Superior light blocking characteristics – no pin holes in solid color areas.

 - Faster print speeds compared to pigment inks.

 - Increased film scratch resistance – re-use films several times.

 - Better polymer curing – means longer lasting screens.

 - Cost effective – Absolute Black cartridges are 30% less then originals.